A civil order that protects victims of stalking and sexual assault committed by someone who is not a family or household member.

 back to topWhat types of stalking or sexual assault protective orders are there?
 How long do they last?

 There are three types of stalking or sexual assault protective orders:

-An emergency order is a temporary, emergency order that a police officer requests from a judge on behalf of a victim of sexual assault or stalking (with the victim’s consent).
+An emergency order is a temporary, emergency order that a police officer requests from a judge (orally, in writing, in person or by telephone) on behalf of a victim of sexual assault or stalking with the victim’s consent.
 If the judge believes that the petitioner (victim) is in immediate danger of stalking or sexual assault based on an allegation either has recently occurred, the judge is supposed to issue the emergency protective order.
 It generally lasts for 72 hours.*

-An ex parte order is a temporary, emergency order issued by the judge for your immediate protection.
-To get this order, the judge must believe (from reading your petition) that you have been the victim of stalking or sexual assault and that an immediate protective order is necessary to protect you.
+An ex parte order is a temporary order that you would request from the judge in court for immediate protection.
+To get this order, the judge must believe (from reading your petition) that you have been the victim of stalking or sexual assault and that an immediate protective order is necessary.
 It generally lasts for 20 days.**

 back to topHow can a stalking or sexual assault protective order help me?

 A temporary or long term stalking or sexual assault protective order can:

 - Order the offender to stop threatening to commit or committing stalking or sexual assault;